 - Company Risk.
 A company may be more volatile or perform worse than the overall market due to specific factors, such as adverse changes to its business or investor perceptions about the company. - Credit Risk.
 An issuer of a fixed-income obligation may not make payments on the obligation when due or may default on its obligation.
 There also is the risk that an issuer could suffer adverse changes in its financial condition that could lower the credit quality of a security.
 This could lead to greater volatility in the price of the security, could affect the security's liquidity, and could make it more difficult to sell.
 A downgrade or default affecting any of the Portfolio's securities could affect the Portfolio's performance.
 In general, the longer the maturity and the lower the credit quality of a bond, the more sensitive it is to credit risk. - Extension Risk.
 A rise in interest rates could cause borrowers to pay back the principal on certain debt securities, such as mortgage-backed or asset-backed securities, more slowly than expected, thus lengthening the average life of such securities.
-This could cause the value of such securities to be more volatile or to decline more than other fixed-income securities, and may magnify the effect of the rate increase on the price of such securities. - Fixed-Income Market Risk.
+This could cause the value of such securities to be more volatile or to decline more than other fixed-income securities, and may magnify the effect of the rate increase on the price of such securities. - Financials Sector Risk.
+Investment risks associated with investing in securities in the financials sector, in addition to other risks, include extensive governmental regulation and/or nationalization that affects the scope of their activities, the prices they can charge and the amount of capital they must maintain; adverse effects from increases in interest rates; effects on profitability by loan losses, which usually increase in economic downturns; the severe competition to which banks, insurance, and financial services companies may be subject; and increased interindustry consolidation and competition in the financials sector.
+The impact of more stringent capital requirements, recent or future regulation on any individual financial company or recent or future regulation on the financials economic sector as a whole cannot be predicted. - Fixed-Income Market Risk.
 The prices of the Portfolio's fixed-income securities respond to economic developments, particularly interest rate changes, as well as to perceptions about the creditworthiness of individual issuers.
 Generally, the Portfolio's fixed-income securities will decrease in value if interest rates rise and vice versa.
 In a low interest rate environment, risks associated with rising rates are heightened.
 Rising interest rates tend to decrease liquidity, increase trading costs and increase volatility, all of which may make portfolio management more difficult and costly to the Portfolio and its shareholders.
 In the case of foreign securities, price fluctuations will reflect international economic and political events, as well as changes in currency valuations relative to the U.S. dollar.
 Other factors may materially and adversely affect the market price and yield of such fixed-income securities, including investor demand, changes in the financial condition of the applicable issuer, government fiscal policy and domestic or worldwide economic conditions.
-In addition, certain events, such as natural disasters, terrorist attacks, war, regional or global instability and other geopolitical events, have led, and may in the future lead, to increased short-term market volatility and may have adverse long-term effects on world economies and markets generally. - Income Risk.
-The risk that the Portfolio may experience a decline in its income due to falling interest rates, earnings declines, or income decline within a security.
-The amount and rate of distributions that the Portfolio's shareholders receive are affected by the income that the Portfolio receives from its portfolio holdings.
-If the income is reduced, distributions by the Portfolio to shareholders may be less. - Interest Rate Risk.
-A rise in interest rates may cause a decline in the value of the Portfolio's securities, especially securities with longer maturities.
-Typically, the longer the maturity or duration of a debt security, the greater the effect a change in interest rates could have on the security's price.
-Thus, the sensitivity of the Portfolio's debt securities to interest rate risk will increase with any increase in the duration of those securities.
-A decline in interest rates may cause the Portfolio to experience a decline in its income.
-Interest rates in the U.S. recently have been at, and remain near, historic lows, which may increase the Portfolio's exposure to risks associated with rising rates.
-The Portfolio may be subject to heightened interest rate risk as a result of a rise or anticipated rise in interest rates.
-In addition, a general rise in rates may result in decreased liquidity and increased volatility in the fixed-income markets generally.
+In addition, certain events, such as natural disasters, terrorist attacks, war, regional or global instability and other geopolitical events, have led, and may in the future lead, to increased short-term market volatility and may have adverse long-term effects on world economies and markets generally.